elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 ; ⇒ [2 4 6 8 10]
 ```

-This is a bit messy, so let's clean it up by using `comp` instead.
+This is a bit messy, so let’s clean it up by using `comp` instead.
 Recall that `(comp a b c d)` returns the function

 ```clojure
 (fn [r] (a (b (c (d r)))))
 ```

-Here's the cleaned up version, using `comp`:
+Here’s the cleaned up version, using `comp`:

 ```clojure
 (def xform